 This statistic indicates the percent of long-term residents that were prescribed antianxiety medication.
 These drugs are typically used to treat patients suffering from anxiety and depression.

 Managing Depression Among Residents

-This tells you the percentage of patients exhibiting depressive symptoms.
-Higher rates of depression may be a sign a lower level of care.
+This is the percentage of patients showing symptoms of depression.
+Higher levels of depression may be a sign lower quality care.

 Appropriate Vaccine Usage